-If you selected Deploy Edge Appliance, enter the settings for the logical router virtual appliance that will be added to your vCenter inventory.
+If you selected Deploy Edge Appliance, enter the settings for the logical router virtual appliance.

 - Configure interfaces.
 On logical routers, only IPv4 addressing is supported.

-- Configure HA interface connection, and optionally an IP address.
+- Configure the HA interface connection, and optionally an IP address.

-If you selected Deploy Edge Appliance you must connect the HA interface to a distributed port group or logical switch.
-If you are using this interface as an HA interface only, VMware recommends using a logical switch.
+If you selected Deploy Edge Appliance, you must connect the HA interface to a distributed port group or logical switch.
+If you are using this interface as an HA interface only, use a logical switch.
 A /30 subnet is allocated from the link local range 169.254.0.0/16 and is used to provide an IP address for each of the two NSX Edge appliances.

 Optionally, if you want to use this interface to connect to the NSX Edge, you can specify an additional IP address and prefix for the HA interface.Note:

 Before NSX 6.2, the HA interface was called the management interface.
-You cannot SSH into the HA interface from anywhere that isn’t on the same IP subnet as the HA interface.
+You cannot SSH into the HA interface from anywhere that is not on the same IP subnet as the HA interface.
 You cannot configure static routes that point out of the HA interface, which means that RPF will drop incoming traffic.
-You could, in theory, disable RPF, but this would be counterproductive to high availability.
+You could, in theory, disable RPF, but this is counterproductive to high availability.
 For SSH access, you can also use the logical router's protocol address, which is configured later when you configure dynamic routing.